How to Help Your Child Build Credit

 One of the most important ways to help ensure your child can establish a good credit history is to educate them about the importance of credit and how a credit score is calculated.

 Once your child understands how credit works, they’ll see how building credit history is a slow and steady process that’s ultimately rewarding.
-For example, they may be years away from even thinking about buying a house, but they’ll know that establishing a healthy credit history now can help them secure a mortgage in the future.
+For example, they’ll know that establishing a healthy credit history now can help them secure a mortgage in the future.
+And knowing what credit score they need to buy a house can encourage them to stay on track with building credit.

 2. Add Your Child to Your Credit Card Account